Buying Guide to Eames Style Lounge Chairs (UK 2024)

 If you see something at a very regular or permanently advertised discount ask yourself how that retailer is able to offer such a large discount, without compromising on something? eg; materials or labour costs.
 This stands true for any furniture product.

-Our buyers guide to Eames style lounge chairs below may help guide you through this online maze.
+Our buyers guide to Eames style replica lounge chairs below may help guide you through this online maze.

 Check the website and retailer first: Look at their Contact pages to see where they are based and research them a little more.
 Do they have a trading address listed?
 Are they contactable outside of a generic 'contact us' form?
 Are they a registered company with a track record?
-In their delivery pages, check to see the returns and delivery information as some overseas companies could be a costly nightmare to deal with if you need to return for any reason.
-If there is little information on the business be cautious.

-Read descriptions VERY carefully when shopping online.
+Read descriptions VERY VERY carefully when shopping online.

 Wording is paramount as unscrupulous sellers may try to pass off cheaper chairs by masking the description with carefully chosen words.

 How are the cushions attached?
 Are they glued in or fixed with clips?
+If glued in, then you cannot replace buttons in the future if required.

 Does it have a die-cast aluminium base?
 Cheap copies often have alloy metal bases with plastic connections.
-These are not strong enough to last the everyday actions and movement of such a chair, therefore making them very much NOT fit for purpose.
+These are not strong enough to last the everyday movement of such a chair, therefore making them very much NOT fit for purpose.

 Are the feet individually adjustable?
 You need to be able to adjust each foot pad individually on both the chair and ottoman to use on an uneven floor or using the chair on a rug.

 Real wood veneers?
-The Eames lounge chair and ottoman was originally created with between five to seven layers of ply.
+The Eames lounge chair and ottoman was originally created with between five to seven layers of plywood.
 Rosewood used in early originals is no longer a sustainable wood and since the early 1990's the furniture industry now uses Palisander (from the rosewood family) instead of rosewood.

 Good quality reproductions will use real and high quality woods for veneers and therefore each chair will vary as it will be a unique piece of furniture with its own individual grain pattern from the piece of wood used.
 Cheap copies often use laminate.
 Again carefully check the wording.